Philip Leder, MD, FAACR, a pioneering molecular biologist and geneticist and a Fellow of the AACR Academy, died February 2, 2020, at the age of 85.

 Leder was born in Washington, D.C., in 1934.
 He earned his undergraduate and medical degrees from Harvard University.

 Leder began his career at the National Institutes of Health, where he served as the director of the Laboratory for Molecular Genetics.
 In 1980, he became the founding chairman of the Genetics Department at Harvard Medical School.
 He also served as a senior researcher at the Howard Hughes Medical Institute.

-Dr. Leder is well known for his initial studies with Marshall Nirenberg of the genetic code and the genetic basis of protein coding and production.
+Working with Marshall Nirenberg, PhD, Leder’s early research focused on the genetic code and the genetic basis of protein coding and production.
 He is also credited with the first attempt to genetically engineer a mouse model of cancer, initially termed “oncomouse,” and the subsequent first U.S. patent of an animal.
-These pioneering studies were the first ever conducted whereby known cancer-causing genes were experimentally injected into mice to research the resulting cancer type.
-They proved to be the catalyst for the exponential increase in experimental use of transgenic mouse models that followed and other advances in understanding cancer, its causes, and its treatment.
+These pioneering studies were the first in which known cancer-causing genes were experimentally injected into mice to research the resulting cancer type, laying the groundwork for the use of transgenic mouse models in cancer research.

 2003 Elected Fellow, American Association for the Advancement of Science